ja11sop/std-filesystem-relative/README.md

 ## Draft Paper

-To read up on the background to this work please see the current latest [Draft Paper](papers/D0011.md) for more details.
+To read up on the background to this work please see the current latest [Paper](papers/P0011R0.md) for more details.

 ## Requirements